Jbudnick/Interview-Attendance-Case-Study/README.md

 ## **Citation**
-This case study is based on [Supervised Learning Case-Study-Ride-Share](https://github.com/GalvanizeDataScience/supervised-learning-case-study/tree/Denver/ride-share).
+This case study is based on [The Interview Attendance Problem](https://www.kaggle.com/vishnusraghavan/the-interview-attendance-problem).